Belfio/idc/README.md

 3. Administrative Functions:
    - Set or remove admin rights for an address

+## Implementation notes
+This implementation:

+- Uses OpenZeppelin's Governor contract and several extensions for comprehensive DAO functionality.
+- Implements a custom ShareToken contract that extends ERC1155 and ERC1155Votes for token-based voting.
+- Keeps the TreasuryManager for handling funds.
+- Integrates all these components in the IDCCore contract.

+Key points:

+- The ShareToken contract represents shares as ERC1155 tokens and supports voting.
+- The Governor contract provides full DAO functionality including proposal creation, voting, and execution.
+- The TreasuryManager handles fund management, controlled by governance decisions.
+- Governance functions (like minting/burning shares, withdrawing/sending funds) are protected by the onlyGovernance modifier.

+To deploy this:

+- Deploy a TimelockController contract first.
+- Deploy the IDCCore contract, passing the TimelockController address as a parameter.

+This implementation provides a robust, flexible, and standardized DAO structure for your IDC.
+It allows for:

+- Token-based voting
+- Proposal creation and execution
+- Timelock for executing decisions
+- Quorum and voting thresholds

+Remember, you'll need to set up the proper roles and permissions in the TimelockController to work correctly with this Governor setup.

 ## API Description

-### IDCCore

-#### Constructor
-- `constructor(string memory _name, string memory _jurisdiction, string memory _uri)`
-  - Initializes the IDC with a name, jurisdiction, and URI for ERC1155 tokens

-#### Admin Functions
-- `setAdmin(address _address, bool _isAdmin)`
-  - Sets or removes admin rights for an address

-#### Shareholder Management
-- `mintShares(address to, uint256 amount)`
-  - Mints new shares to the specified address
-- `burnShares(address from, uint256 amount)`
-  - Burns shares from the specified address

-#### Treasury Management
-- `withdraw(uint256 amount)`
-  - Withdraws the specified amount from the company's funds
-- `sendFunds(address payable recipient, uint256 amount)`
-  - Sends the specified amount to the recipient address

-### ShareholderManager

-- `mintShares(address to, uint256 amount)`
-  - Mints new shares to the specified address
-- `burnShares(address from, uint256 amount)`
-  - Burns shares from the specified address
-- `isShareHolder(address account)`
-  - Checks if the specified address is a shareholder

-### TreasuryManager

-- `withdraw(uint256 amount)`
-  - Withdraws the specified amount
-- `sendFunds(address payable recipient, uint256 amount)`
-  - Sends the specified amount to the recipient address
-- `getBalance()`
-  - Returns the current balance of the treasury

-Note: The ShareholderManager and TreasuryManager contracts are owned and controlled by the IDCCore contract.
-Direct interaction with these contracts should be avoided in favor of using the IDCCore contract's interface.
+## VotingToken

+ERC20 token representing voting power in the IDC.

+### Functions

+- `constructor(string memory name, string memory symbol)`
+  - Initializes the voting token with a name and symbol.

+- `mint(address to, uint256 amount) public onlyOwner`
+  - Mints new voting tokens to the specified address.

+- `burn(address from, uint256 amount) public onlyOwner`
+  - Burns voting tokens from the specified address.

+- `delegate(address delegatee) public virtual override`
+  - Delegates voting power to another address.

+- `delegates(address account) public view virtual override returns (address)`
+  - Returns the address that `account` has delegated their voting power to.

+- `getVotes(address account) public view virtual override returns (uint256)`
+  - Returns the current voting power for `account`.

+## ShareToken

+ERC1155 token representing ownership shares in the IDC.

+### Functions

+- `constructor(string memory uri)`
+  - Initializes the share token with a metadata URI.

+- `mintShares(address to, uint256 amount) public onlyOwner`
+  - Mints new shares
+- ## IDCCore

+Main contract for the Internet Decentralized Company (IDC), implementing OpenZeppelin's Governor functionality.

+### Properties

+- `companyName`: Name of the company (string)
+- `jurisdiction`: Jurisdiction of the company (string)
+- `votingToken`: Address of the VotingToken contract
+- `shareToken`: Address of the ShareToken contract
+- `treasuryManager`: Address of the TreasuryManager contract

+### Constructor

+- `constructor(string memory _name, string memory _jurisdiction, string memory _shareTokenUri, TimelockController _timelock)`
+  - Initializes the IDC with a name, jurisdiction, share token URI, and timelock controller.

+### Governance Functions

+- `propose(address[] memory targets, uint256[] memory values, bytes[] memory calldatas, string memory description) public override(Governor, IGovernor) returns (uint256)`
+  - Creates a new proposal.

+- `execute(uint256 proposalId, address[] memory targets, uint256[] memory values, bytes[] memory calldatas, bytes32 descriptionHash) public payable override(Governor, IGovernor) returns (uint256)`
+  - Executes a successful proposal.

+- `cancel(uint256 proposalId, address[] memory targets, uint256[] memory values, bytes[] memory calldatas, bytes32 descriptionHash) public override(Governor, IGovernor) returns (uint256)`
+  - Cancels a proposal.

+- `castVote(uint256 proposalId, uint8 support) public override(Governor) returns (uint256)`
+  - Casts a vote on a proposal.

+### Token Management Functions

+- `mintShares(address to, uint256 amount) public onlyGovernance`
+  - Mints new shares to the specified address.

+- `burnShares(address from, uint256 amount) public onlyGovernance`
+  - Burns shares from the specified address.

+- `mintVotingTokens(address to, uint256 amount) public onlyGovernance`
+  - Mints new voting tokens to the specified address.

+- `burnVotingTokens(address from, uint256 amount) public onlyGovernance`
+  - Burns voting tokens from the specified address.

+### Treasury Management Functions

+- `withdrawFunds(uint256 amount) public onlyGovernance`
+  - Withdraws funds from the treasury.

+- `sendFunds(address payable recipient, uint256 amount) public onlyGovernance`
+  - Sends funds to a specified recipient.

+### View Functions

+- `votingDelay() public view override(IGovernor, GovernorSettings) returns (uint256)`
+  - Returns the delay between proposal creation and voting start.

+- `votingPeriod() public view override(IGovernor, GovernorSettings) returns (uint256)`
+  - Returns the voting period duration.

+- `quorum(uint256 blockNumber) public view override(IGovernor, GovernorVotesQuorumFraction) returns (uint256)`
+  - Returns the minimum number of votes required for a proposal to succeed.

+- `state(uint256 proposalId) public view override(Governor, GovernorTimelockControl) returns (ProposalState)`
+  - Returns the current state of a proposal.

+- `proposalThreshold() public view override(Governor, GovernorSettings) returns (uint256)`
+  - Returns the minimum number of votes required to create a proposal.

+- `supportsInterface(bytes4 interfaceId) public view override(Governor, GovernorTimelockControl) returns (bool)`
+  - Checks if the contract supports a given interface.

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**